awssat/laravel-visits/README.md

 - By default `laravel-visits` doesn't use the default laravel redis configuration (see [issue #5](https://github.com/awssat/laravel-visits/issues/5))

-To prvent your data loss add a new conection on `config/database.php`
+To prvent any data loss add a new conection on `config/database.php`

 ``` php